MSE: Letter from the Graduate Chair

 The cornerstone of our graduate program is flexibility and its hallmarks are excellence and collaboration.
 Our graduate students have undergraduate degrees in many different majors, and each student can tailor his/her education according to their interests and goals to create an individualized curriculum.
 In the first year Ph.D. students complete seven approved courses, three core courses (Structure of Materials, Thermodynamics, Phase Transformations) and four others, selected according to the background and area of interest of the student.
 These courses are chosen from offerings within MSE or other departments in Penn Engineering or the Physical and Biological Sciences.

 The most important aspect of a student's selection of a graduate school is their choice of a research advisor.
-Advisor selection is conducted in September and October during the Fall Semester of the first year.
+Advisor selection is conducted in September during the Fall Semester of the first year.
 You will have the opportunity to meet with the faculty in whom you are interested, as well as their graduate students or postdocs, and rank your top three choices.
 Typically students are assigned their first choice; the likelihood that you will be able to work with one of our selections is nearly 100 percent.
 In certain special cases, pre-selection of advisors prior to arrival at Penn is possible.

 In addition to the tradition of excellence associated with Ivy League universities, the University of Pennsylvania is particularly fortunate to follow the educational motto of our founder, Benjamin Franklin, who proposed an education that was both practical and fundamental.
 Our students are also attracted to the vibrant atmosphere of center city Philadelphia with its rich cultural activities, active nightlife, sports teams, and superb restaurants.